What is a One Person Corporation?

 The DST is Php1.50 on each Php200 of the par value of the shares of stock sold.
 The DST is to be paid in the same Revenue District Office where the Capital Gains Tax is going to be paid.

-What is the process to transfer the ownership of an OPC?
+What is the process and how long does it take to transfer the ownership of an OPC?

 The process to transfer the ownership of an OPC is first preparation of documents, submission and payment at the BIR, and then submission of the amended AOI at the SEC.